 Flow measurement can be difficult because of low pressure and the physical characteristics (e.g., size) of the piping.
-Flowmeter technology that can be recommended for this service includes an averaging pitot, a venturi, an orifice, an ultrasonic measurement.
+Flowmeter technology that can be recommended for this service includes an averaging pitot, venturi, orifice, and ultrasonic measurement.

 The composition and heating value of the tail gas may be determined by a process gas chromatograph.